-5. Encourages the Agency's Department of Technical Cooperation and the Joint FAO/IAEA Centre to continue supporting and working closely with AU-PATTEC in the agreed areas of collaboration as specified in the Memorandum of Understanding between the African Union Commission and the Agency signed in November 2009 and expanded through the Practical Arrangements (AUC/IAEA) signed in February 2018;
+5. Encourages the Agency's Department of Technical Cooperation and the Joint FAO/IAEA Centre to continue supporting and working closely with AU-PATTEC in the agreed areas of collaboration as specified in the Memorandum of Understanding between the African Union Commission (AUC) and the Agency signed in November 2009 and expanded through the AUC/IAEA Practical Arrangements signed in February 2018;

-6. Stresses the need for continued harmonized, synergetic efforts by the Agency and other international partners, particularly FAO and WHO, with the aim of supporting the African Union Commission and Member States through the provision of guidance and quality assurance in planning and implementing sound and viable national and sub-regional AU-PATTEC projects;
+6. Stresses the need for continued harmonized, synergetic efforts by the Agency and other international partners, particularly FAO and WHO, with the aim of supporting the AUC and Member States through the provision of technical guidance and quality assurance in planning and implementing sound and viable national and subregional AU-PATTEC projects;

-7. Requests the Agency and other partners to strengthen capacity-building in Member States for informed decision-making regarding the choice of T&T strategies and the cost-effective integration of SIT operations in AW-IPM campaigns;
+7. Requests the Agency and other partners to strengthen capacity building in Member States for informed decision making regarding the choice of efficient strategies to control T&T and the cost-effective integration of SIT operations in AW-IPM campaigns;